ynnsnr/resume/index.md

         <div class="card-body">
           <div class="h4 mt-0 title">About me</div>
           <p>
             I'm a Full Stack Web Developer with an entrepreneurial mindset and a strong Front-End sensitivity.
-I used to work as an audio engineer / music composer and I'm deeply interested in blending creativity and technology.
-I love tech, traveling, humour, arts and surfing.
-I'm currently working as a Teaching Assistant at <a href="https://www.lewagon.com" target="_blank">Le Wagon</a> in Paris, Casablanca & Berlin.
+Now working as a Front-End Developer at <a href="https://www.manatal.com/" target="_blank">Manatal</a>, a recruiting software company using Vue.js, Vuetify, Chrome Extensions, Django REST, I was formerly Teaching Assistant at <a href="https://www.lewagon.com" target="_blank">Le Wagon</a> in Paris, Casablanca, Berlin & Shanghai.
+I used to work as an audio engineer / music composer and I'm deeply interested in blending technology, creativity and arts.
+Curious mindset.
+Love tech, traveling, humour, arts and surfing.
           </p>
           <p>
             You'd know me better by also checking out my <a href="https://ynnsnr.github.io/music" target="_blank">music</a>.